awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/building-enhanced-consumers-api.md

 # Developing Enhanced Fan\-Out Consumers with the Kinesis Data Streams API<a name="building-enhanced-consumers-api"></a>

-*Enhanced fan\-out* is an Amazon Kinesis Data Streams feature that enables consumers to receive records from a data stream with dedicated throughput of up to 2 MB of data per second per shard\.
+*Enhanced fan\-out* is an Amazon Kinesis Data Streams feature that enables consumers to receive records from a data stream with dedicated throughput of up to 2 MiB of data per second per shard\.
 A consumer that uses enhanced fan\-out doesn't have to contend with other consumers that are receiving data from the stream\.
 For more information, see [Developing Custom Consumers with Dedicated Throughput \(Enhanced Fan\-Out\)](enhanced-consumers.md)\.

 You can use API operations to build a consumer that uses enhanced fan\-out in Kinesis Data Streams\.